arunneru/theta_gate_reliable_sequences_mEC/README.md

 ### Step 1 - Getting to know insilico
 Peruse README.md in https://github.com/CollinsAssisi/insilico.
-I have included in each subfolder, a seperate insilico folder with all the header files necessary for running the simulations.
+I have included in each subfolder a seperate insilico folder with all the header files necessary for running the simulations.
 Each folder is self-sufficient as a result.

 ### Step 2 - Interfacing python with insilico